 We’ve had multiple requests for this AAS winner.
 Plants continue to look healthy through September with intermediate resistance to both early and late blight.
 Grape-like clusters of up to a dozen, mini plum type fruits with the ability to stay on the vine longer than most.
-While wonderful for eating fresh they are also meaty enough for sauces and canning or try drying them as well.
+The Juliet Tomato is wonderful for eating fresh.
+They are also meaty enough for sauces and canning or try drying them as well.
 Grow in the garden or greenhouse.
 Indeterminate.
 Intermediate resistance to Early and Late blight.

 Germination: 7-14 days